cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 ## Extra Goodies

 - A [new script](https://github.com/cyberbotics/webots/tree/master/scripts/proto_formatter), integrable in VS Code, to correct the indentation of your PROTO files.
-- Robot's gripper now used coupled motors.
+- Robots' grippers now use coupled motors.

 **Go and [download Webots R2023b](https://cyberbotics.com/#download) today, so you do not miss out on all these great new features!**